wemixarchive/go-wbft/README.md

 The process of obtaining the validator set at any block height is as follows (replacing the snapshot function in the existing IBFT):
 - If the current block is an epoch block, obtain the validator set from the current block.
 - If the current block is not an epoch block, traverse blocks backward from the height - 1 block to find the most recent epoch block and obtain the validator set.
-- It should meet the mont blanc hard fork block or the genesis block during traversing, otherwise it is a failure.
+- It should meet the Croissant hard fork block or the genesis block during traversing, otherwise it is a failure.

+Node that NCP system is optional for use of a private chain and can be disabled by setting `useNCP` to false in the genesis.json.
+If it is set to false, the all stakers can be validators if the number of stakers is less than or equal to the target validators.

-#### Not implemented in WEMIX 3.5
+#### Not implemented in WEMIX 4.0
 - Slashing: The NCP system is used to ensure the safety of the chain during the transition period, and the slashing mechanism is not necessary.
 - validator random selection based on staking amount and diligence.